AlexMerchant44/Reinforcement-Learning-for-Behavioural-Adaptation-in-Wildlife-Deterrence-Systems/README.md

 # Reinforcement Learning for Behavioural Adaptation in Wildlife Deterrence Systems

 This project investigates the use of reinforcement learning (RL) to adaptively control a physical bird deterrent system.
-The goal is to learn the minimal energy action required to deter target species (crows and magpies) while avoiding unnecessary disturbance or energy waste.
+The goal is to learn the minimal energy action required to deter target species (crows and magpies) while avoiding unnecessary disturbance and adapting with bird habituation.

+The system supports two interchangeable RL control modes, selectable via configuration files:

+- Discrete control (Q-learning)
+- Continuous control (policy gradient / REINFORCE)

+Ran by `python3 main --config config/continuous.yaml`

 ---